open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Meter`.

+The method MUST return the same instance when the caller requests *identical* `Meter`s.
+In such scenario, the `Meter` MUST have the non-identifying fields' values (e.g. isntrumentation scope attributes) assigned during the first *identical* `Meter` creation call.

 In the case where an invalid `name` (null or empty string) is specified, a working Meter MUST be returned as a fallback rather than returning null or throwing an exception, its `name` SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.

-When a Schema URL is passed as an argument when creating a `Meter` the emitted telemetry for that `Meter` MUST be associated with the Schema URL, provided that the emitted data format is capable of representing such association.
+When a Schema URL and instrumentation scope attributes are passed as an argument when creating a `Meter` the emitted telemetry for that `Meter` MUST be associated with the Schema URL and instrumentation scope attributes, provided that the emitted data format is capable of representing such association.

 **Status**: [Development](../document-status.md) - The `MeterProvider` MUST